(Originally published Nov 5, 2012)

 The afternoon classes had more of the same, hitting a crescendo in Pre-Honors English, where the teacher - Mr. Horan - joined in the ridicule.
 It started out fine - when he got to my name he asked first.
 Scott, the non-athlete bully piped in with his karate routine, much to everyone's amusement.
 When the laughter diminished, I piped in with "KOOCH-eye".
 Horan then said "Oh, like, Koochy Kooch Eye?"

 The class roared with laughter and began repeating it so much that the room sounded like the monkey cage at Lincoln Park Zoo.
 Horan, to my disdain, looked fairly pleased with his brilliant quip and half-halfheartedly got the class to calm down.
-It is my sincere hope that Mr. Horan has suffered a very painful, slow death.
+It was my sincere hope that Mr. Horan would suffer a very painful, slow death.

 My lot was set for 4 years at St. Patrick.
 Constant put-down based on whatever new name variation anyone can come up with.
 Any adult looking at it now might say - so what?
 It's stupid.
 Ignore it.
 Indeed, that was my original reaction a couple years prior.
 However, it was impossible to ignore because it was ubiquitous and it didn't REALLY matter WHAT was being ridiculed, did it?
 The message was "I am picking on you because you are weak / different / inferior".
 That message was received loud & clear.

 I never experienced ridicule at Columbia College Chicago - not once.
 The message going into the school was clear to everyone: you are an adult now, act like one.
 Meantime, my goal was to break into the TV business and at Columbia that meant either doing technical things (editing, camera, control room) or being a reporter.
 I opted to try the reporting side.
-No instructor (most of them TV news professionals themselves) ever suggested I come up with a "viewer-friendly" name, but it was a thought I had.
-For about 10 seconds.
+No instructor (most of them TV news professionals themselves) ever suggested I come up with a "viewer-friendly" name, but it was a thought I had for a few seconds.

 Despite having a hard-to-pronounce and hard-to-spell last name, it was mine.
 It was my identity.
 To give a fake name would be whoring myself out, and to operate as a journalist with a made-up stage name would undermine my credibility and worst of all - it would be a lie.